-- Initially provide people a high quality, stable and affordable housing option
+- Provision of high quality, stable and affordable housing

-- Establish accessible supports around people that respond to each individuals identified needs
+- Provision of accessible wrap around support that responds to each individuals identified needs

-- Engage people in achieving worthwhile activity, including employment, education, training or volunteering
+- Engagement in activity including a focus on employment, education, training or volunteering